 Relationships where partners aren’t stingy with their compliments and commendation are more likely to be happy.
 In fact, studies show that these couples experience greater commitment, relationship satisfaction, intimacy, and support for goal pursuits.

 Research published by the Journal of Positive Psychology found that couples who reminisce on positive memories experience boosted self-esteem, lowered symptoms of depression, and increased life satisfaction.
 Yes, reminiscing can have a positive and therapeutic effect on your mood and your marriage.

 Get to know your love language

 Have you ever tried to be romantic only to have it blow up in your face or not get the reaction you were hoping for?
-The trouble is, you may have been projecting what you think is romantic to your partner without actually knowing how they perceive romance.
-This is where the 5 Love Languages comes into play.
+The trouble is that you may have been projecting what you think is romantic to your partner without actually knowing how they perceive romance.
+This is where the 5 Love Languages come into play.

 It may sound like a stupid online test, but learning your partner’s love language can actually do wonders in helping you figure out exactly how to romance them.

 Founded by Dr. Gary Chapman, a relationship expert, the 5 Love Language test helps spouses learn what their priorities are when it comes to romance.
 Are you moved by:

 - Acts of service (your spouse cooking dinner or shovelling the driveway for you)